 Provisioning hardware remotely removes the need to have onsite IT personnel perform the task.

 In addition, IT administrators can manage the entire network, including devices at SD-WAN-enabled branches or remote locations and add or remove WAN connections when required.

 SD-WAN is to networks like the cloud is to storage.

 SD-WAN allows organisations to scale networks based on their current requirements, giving IT teams and organisations more flexibility to run networks at optimal capacity.

 Integrate SD-WAN in the whole security package

-For SD-WAN to be a viable alternative to private WANs, enterprises must ensure they have the same level of inspection and enforcement at the branch and remote sites as they have in the data centre.
+For SD-WAN to be a viable alternative to private WANs, enterprises must ensure they have the same level of inspection and enforcement at the branch and remote sites as they have in the data center.

 Integrated security features with SD-WAN are table stakes for most enterprises adopting the technology.

 Providers should look at SD-WAN as part of an overall technology for branch office connectivity, security, application performance predictability, visibility and analytics.